WebVPF/wn-share-plugin/README.md

 - SVG icons are used for buttons, so there are no dependencies on icon fonts
 - no external links
 - there is no interaction with database
-- optimized javascript file (826 B)
+- optimized javascript file less than 1 Kb
 - without jQuery

 ## Button Style